 The danger with this lack of customization is when data fields stop having clear intent, it is easy to stop using them.
 A CRM that you aren’t using becomes much more of a burden than a tool very quickly.
-The customization options do open up if you decide you want to upgrade to the Standard ($12 per month) paid account.
+The customization options open up if you decide to upgrade to the Standard ($12 per month) paid account.

 Zoho Upgrade Options